 The Renda is carrying about 1.3 million gallons of Arctic-grade diesel and gasoline, according to Vitus Marine, the Anchorage-based company that arranged for the special delivery.

 Even with the U.S. Coast Guard's only functioning icebreaker, the Healy, slicing a path for the Renda through Bering Sea ice as thick as 24 inches, slow progress had raised doubts about whether it would reach the port.

-Emergency deliveries by air, an expensive undertaking, would have been needed if the Renda had failed to get to Nome.
+Emergency deliveries by air would have been needed if the Renda had failed to get to Nome.

 The Renda herself has cut across Russia's Arctic coastline several times this year from Europe and Asia.
 As Arctic ice receded to its second-lowest point on record last summer, Aliyev said RIMSCO took a tanker through the Northern Sea Route as late as November.

 "This is routine work for us," he said of the Renda's trip.
 Only a cautious approach taken by the U.S. Coast Guard and lack of icebreaker experience, slowed the Renda's journey, he said.